NurlanTanatar/heroes-api/README.md

 ## About

-This is the official Wails Svelte template.
+This desktop app is created with Go and Svelte bundled by wails

 ## Live Development